mp-ebsco/greeting/README.md

-# Greeting with HATEOAS Links
+# Greeting Service with HATEOAS Links

 Contains a simple spring-boot spring-web API for Greetings which contain Detail items.
+Only GET is implemented with static data.

 ## Build